fossasia/eventyay-tickets/doc/administrator/installation.rst

     # journalctl -u pretalx-worker

-If you're looking for errors, check the pretalx log.
+If you’re looking for errors, check the pretalx log.
 You can find the logging directory in the start-up output.

 Once pretalx is up and running, you can also find up to date administrator information